hybr-it/rosbridge_suite/README.md

 rosbridge_suite [![Build Status](https://api.travis-ci.org/RobotWebTools/rosbridge_suite.png)](https://travis-ci.org/RobotWebTools/rosbridge_suite)
 ===============

+#### This is modified version for Hybr-IT Project

+This rosbridge version was created as a part of [Hybr-IT Project](https://hybr-it-projekt.de/).
+It supports RDF format for messages and implements [Linked Robotic Thing (LRT) specification](https://www.dfki.de/web/forschung/projekte-publikationen/publikationen/publikation/9196/).

 #### Server Implementations of the rosbridge v2 Protocol

 rosbridge provides a JSON interface to ROS, allowing any client to send JSON to publish or subscribe to ROS topics, call ROS services, and more. rosbridge supports a variety of transport layers, including WebSockets and TCP.
 For information on the protocol itself, see the [rosbridge protocol specification](ROSBRIDGE_PROTOCOL.md).